I Got the Hook-Up

 I Got the Hook-Up is a 1998 American crime comedy film, starring Anthony Johnson, Master P, Ice Cube, C-Murder and directed by Michael Martin.
 This was No Limit Records' first theatrical release.
-The movie was distributed by Dimension Films.
+The film was distributed by Dimension Films.

+In the film, a duo of petty criminals sell television sets and boomboxes.
+After a shipment is delivered to them by mistake, they find themselves targeted by a local crime boss, by the primary enforcer of the boss, and by the Federal Bureau of Investigation.

 Plot

 Working out of their van, Black (Master P) and Blue (Johnson) deal in TV sets and boomboxes, but then a driver mistakenly drops off a cell phone shipment.
 Business is on the upswing, but then the local crime boss, Roscoe, and his enforcer, T-Lay (Tom Lister Jr.), have a deal go sour and blame Black and Blue.
-Lorraine's boss Dalton and the FBI are also closing in.